Updated to reflect newly available publications.

 - And keep my bucket lid close at hand.

 It’s all based on the concept that everyone carries around an invisible bucket where we store our good thoughts and feelings about ourselves.

 When we are kind and do nice things for someone, we fill their bucket.
-The gratifying side-effect is that, in the process, our own bucket gets filled too!
+In the process of doing “bucket-filling, the gratifying side-effect is that our own bucket gets replenished!

 This is a great way to teach kids (even young ones) about the importance of being loving and considerate of other people.
 To keep your own bucket full you need to either receive scoops of love from someone or ladle love upon someone else.

 Jesus told us to be a bucket filler: “Love your neighbors as much as you love yourself.”
 (Luke 10:27).
 I’m all for full buckets!

 What is not good is “bucket dipping.”
 When someone acts mean, in the things they do or say (or even simply ignores us!) they dip into our bucket, hijacking some of our happiness.